 Solid and glass doors are available.
 If you are placing your model where it will be viewed by customers, you may want a glass door wine bottle display.
 These allow customers to see what wines your establishment has available.
 On the other hand, if you are placing the unit where customers may not be able to see it, you may prefer a solid door model.
 These are typically more economical and energy efficient.

 - Black laminate is the least-expensive choice for exterior finish.
 Compared to stainless steel, it does not show finger prints as visibly, but it is more susceptible to scratches and chips.
-That type of damage can not only mar the appearance, it can also open the body of the unit up to the development of rust.
+That type of damage can not only mar the appearance, it can also open the body of the wine bottle display up to the development of rust.

 - Stainless steel is more durable and more expensive than black laminate.
 This material has a classic look, but requires cleaning more frequently as it shows fingerprints and scratches more than laminate.